GovTechSG/seed-documentation/post-onboarding-instructions/macos-latest.md

-# macOS 14 and 13 post onboarding guide
+# macOS post onboarding guide

 After onboarding your Internet Device to SEED, follow these instructions: